Invariance Principles for Dependent Processes Indexed by Besov Classes with an Application to a Hausman Test for Linearity: New Results

-Theorem \ref{FCLT} shows that an empirical process CLT can be obtained under the minimal Condition (\ref{Cond_beta_sum1}) if $\mathcal{F}$ is a space of functions that asymptote to zero rapidly enough, measured by the parameter $ \vartheta >0.$ If the decay is rapid enough relative to smoothness as in case (i) then the functional CLT holds under the minimal condition $s/d>1/2.$ Even in case (ii) one still obtains a result with only Condition (\ref {Cond_beta_sum1}) imposed on the dependence of the process.
-An immediate corollary obtains for the case where $\chi _{t}$ takes values in a bounded set $\mathfrak{X\subset }\mathbb{R}^{d}$.
+Theorem \ref{FCLT} shows that an empirical process CLT can be obtained under the minimal Condition (\ref{Cond_beta_sum1}) if $\mathcal{F}$ is a space of functions that asymptote to zero rapidly enough, measured by the parameter $\vartheta>0.$ If the decay is rapid enough relative to smoothness as in case (i) then the functional CLT holds under the minimal condition $s/d>1/2.$ Even in case (ii) one still obtains a result with only Condition (\ref{Cond_beta_sum1}) imposed on the dependence of the process.

+When $\vartheta\leq0$ the CLT only holds under additional moment restrictions and summability conditions for the $\beta$-mixing coefficients that are stronger than those imposed by (\ref{Cond_beta_sum1}).
+The $\left\Vert .\right\Vert _{2,\beta}$ norm provides a compact summary of these conditions at the cost of being less easy to apply to statistical problems.
+It is also harder to compare results formulated for bounds on $\left\Vert .\right\Vert _{2,\beta}$ with results in the literature.
+Theorem \ref{FCLT_MB} below gives sufficient conditions in terms of moments for $\chi_{t}$ and the summability of mixing coefficients without directly relying on the $\left\Vert .\right\Vert _{2,\beta}$ norm.